 Thanks to all you and our wonderful friends and family in the LA community VAASOCAL managed to raise approximately $24,000 towards the cause.
 The funds were raised primarily through “Pahan Silu 2008” and outreach efforts to Visakhians and their friends in LA and North America.

 Visakha OGA in Colombo used $14,000 to renovate the bathroom facilities at the Visakha hostel.
 The construction was completed early this year and several of us visited the brand new facilities during our summer trips to Sri Lanka.
 The hostellers are most grateful for this generous gift from VAASOCAL.

 The remaining funds of $10,000 was routed via “Jayagrahanaya” (Led by Visakhian Dr. Anula Wijesundera) to construct much needed teachers quarters for the school in Padavi Sripura.
 The quarters were ceremoniously opened this summer thereby enabling the school to secure qualified teachers from other parts of the country.

-In keeping with the third primary goal of VAASOCAL -"SERVE'', our members, their families and friends reached out to Kitha!
-Ell a village (on the way to Ella) in Sri Lanka, providing the children of the village with 145 individually wrapped "shoe boxes" full of school supplies just in time for the 2008 school year.
+Our members, their families and friends reached out to Kithal Ella village in Sri Lanka, and provided the children of the village with 145 individually wrapped "shoe boxes" full of school supplies just in time for the 2008 school year.

 VAASOCAL started off 2007 on a good note by carrying out a collaborative calendar sale to raise funds to help children left destitute by the South Asian tsunami.
 The profits from the effort enabled a contribution to the Shilpa Children’s Trust in Sri Lanka.
 Thank you for those of you who purchased and helped sell the calendars.
 We hope they adorn your homes and remind you everyday that you cared!